-pui16Data is a pointer to the 16-bit register data to write.
+psInst is a pointer to the CM3218 instance data.ui8Reg is the first register to write.pui16Data is a pointer to the 16-bit register data to write.ui16Count is the number of data bytes to write.

 pfnCallback is the function to be called when the data has been written (can be NULL if a callback is not required).